tuantung26/NRMS-DistilBERT-News-Recommendation/README.md

 # Neural News Recommendation with Multi-Head Self-Attention & DistilBERT

-[cite_start]This project presents an architectural upgrade of the NRMS (Neural News Recommendation with Multi-Head Self-Attention) framework by integrating DistilBERT contextual embeddings to replace traditional static GloVe word vectors[cite: 9, 17, 21].
+This project presents an architectural upgrade of the NRMS (Neural News Recommendation with Multi-Head Self-Attention) framework by integrating DistilBERT contextual embeddings to replace traditional static GloVe word vectors.

 ---

 ## Project Overview
-[cite_start]The system is built and evaluated on the Microsoft News Dataset (MIND), a large-scale benchmark for news recommendation[cite: 18, 58, 59]. [cite_start]The primary goal was to resolve the "positional blindness" of baseline models, enabling the network to understand word order, syntax, and deep semantic context within news titles and abstracts[cite: 8, 24, 84].
+The system is built and evaluated on the Microsoft News Dataset (MIND), a large-scale benchmark for news recommendation.
+The primary goal was to resolve the "positional blindness" of baseline models, enabling the network to understand word order, syntax, and deep semantic context within news titles and abstracts.

-* [cite_start]Contextual Embeddings: Transitioned from GloVe to DistilBERT to capture dynamic word meanings based on surrounding context[cite: 25, 26, 50, 51].
+* Contextual Embeddings: Transitioned from GloVe to DistilBERT to capture dynamic word meanings based on surrounding context.
-* [cite_start]Positional Awareness: Leveraged Transformer-based positional encodings to provide spatial awareness to the self-attention layers[cite: 11, 84, 173].
+* Positional Awareness: Leveraged Transformer-based positional encodings to provide spatial awareness to the self-attention layers.
-* [cite_start]Offline Caching: Developed a high-efficiency caching pipeline to handle 230,000+ impression logs within the hardware constraints of Kaggle T4 GPUs[cite: 13, 137, 138, 139].
+* Offline Caching: Developed a high-efficiency caching pipeline to handle 230,000+ impression logs within the hardware constraints of Kaggle T4 GPUs.

 ---

 ## Architectural Evolution
-[cite_start]The project followed a three-stage iterative development process to optimize news and user representations[cite: 27, 28, 168]:
+The project followed a three-stage iterative development process to optimize news and user representations:

 ### 1. News Encoder
-* [cite_start]Iteration 1 (Baseline): Replicated the original NRMS using 300-dimensional static GloVe vectors[cite: 170, 171].
+* Iteration 1 (Baseline): Replicated the original NRMS using 300-dimensional static GloVe vectors.
-* [cite_start]Iteration 2 (Frozen DistilBERT): Replaced GloVe with a pre-trained DistilBERT feature extractor to inject positional identity[cite: 172, 173].
+* Iteration 2 (Frozen DistilBERT): Replaced GloVe with a pre-trained DistilBERT feature extractor to inject positional identity.
-* [cite_start]Iteration 3 (Fine-tuned DistilBERT): Fine-tuned DistilBERT attention heads specifically on MIND categories to specialize the embeddings for news syntax[cite: 174, 175].
+* Iteration 3 (Fine-tuned DistilBERT): Fine-tuned DistilBERT attention heads specifically on MIND categories to specialize the embeddings for news syntax.

 ### 2. User Encoder & Click Predictor
-* [cite_start]User Encoder: Forges a user interest profile u by modeling the conceptual relationships between historically clicked articles using Multi-Head Self-Attention[cite: 94, 95].
+* User Encoder: Forges a user interest profile u by modeling the conceptual relationships between historically clicked articles using Multi-Head Self-Attention.
-* [cite_start]Click Predictor: Calculates the engagement probability using a computationally efficient dot product between the user vector and candidate article vector: y = uT * rc[cite: 96, 97].
+* Click Predictor: Calculates the engagement probability using a computationally efficient dot product between the user vector and candidate article vector: y = uT * rc.

 ---

 ## Performance Results
-[cite_start]Results evaluated on the MIND-small validation set[cite: 60, 188]:
+Results evaluated on the MIND-small validation set:

 | Iteration | Model Configuration | AUC | MRR | nDCG@10 |
 | :--- | :--- | :--- | :--- | :--- |